 6 December 2017

-Dr Hilary Garraway is a clinical psychologist and a Christian.
-Hilary has worked in a range of settings including residential child care, youth work, primary health care and she is currently a Principal clinical psychologist in an Early Intervention in Psychosis team in Enfield (North London) as well as having a private practice.
+Dr Hilary Garraway is a consultant clinical psychologist and a Christian.
+Hilary has worked in a range of settings including residential child care, youth work, primary health care and three different Early Intervention in Psychosis teams.
+She is currently the consultant clinical psychologist in the Enfield Complex care team in North London.
 Alongside her experience as a therapist, Hilary has trained as an adult education teacher and is a BABCP accredited CBT therapist, trainer and supervisor.

 Hilary began her therapeutic work as a volunteer with the Samaritans and then trained as a person-